network-fundamentals-4017/FTPRipper/README.md

 cd python-prompt-toolkit
 pip install .

-To ensure that the correct version of python-prompt-toolkit has been installed, running:
+To ensure that the correct version of python-prompt-toolkit has been installed, run from within the venv:
 >pip list | grep "prompt-toolkit"

 This should show version 2.x.
 If this is correctly installed.
 If so, the client can now be run with: